andkoc001/PandS-Project2019/README.md

 ### 2.5 Python libraries and modules

 1. Numpy
+   >NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays. - Wikipedia
 2. Pandas
+   >pandas is a software library written for the Python programming language for data manipulation and analysis.
+In particular, it offers data structures and operations for manipulating numerical tables and time series. - Wikipedia
 3. Matplotlib
+   >DescriptionMatplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy. - Wikipedia
+4. Seaborn
+   >Seaborn is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics. - seaborn.pydata.org

 ### 2.6 What, where

 The analyis was initially intende to be carried out using Python scripts.
 However, in due course, the advantages of Jupyter Notbook tool has been  recognised, resulting in migration of the analysis from Python scripts to corresponding Jupyter Notebook.